WilliamOuang/JaveEECouchbase/README.md

-This JavaEE CourseSystem which privide  course register  function using NoSQL CourseBase
+This JavaEE CourseSystem which provide  course register  function using NoSQL CourseBase